Adam Collins

 The data across platforms, studies, and case studies points to a clear hierarchy of impact.
 Silent smart retries form the foundation, recovering 15-21% of failures before any customer contact.
 Pre-dunning through card updaters and expiry alerts prevents 30-50% of hard declines from ever occurring.
 Empathetic, well-timed email sequences over 28-30 days recover additional revenue at every touchpoint, with day-0 emails converting at 13.25% and even day-30 emails still contributing 4.2%.
 One-click, login-free payment update flows remove the friction that kills 20-30% of update attempts at each unnecessary step.
 Multi-channel escalation through email, SMS, and in-app messaging ensures messages reach customers where they are, with SMS delivering 98% open rates.
 And automation ties it all together, delivering 10-16x ROI while eliminating the 5+ weekly hours that manual processes consume.

 The most striking insight may be the compounding effect.
 Recurly found that recovered subscribers extend their subscriptions by a median 141 days and that 38% of their total lifetime occurs after recovery.
 Stripe found recovered subscribers stay an average of seven additional months.
-These are not one-time saves.
-They are recurring revenue streams that compound over time.
+These aren’t one-time saves.
+They’re recurring revenue streams that compound over time.
 A 5% improvement in payment recovery often exceeds the revenue impact of a full percentage point of new customer acquisition, according to Chargebee.

-For subscription businesses, the dunning system is not a back-office utility.
-It is a growth engine hiding in plain sight.
+For subscription businesses, the dunning system isn’t a back-office utility.
+It’s a growth engine hiding in plain sight.

 Sources